Garden Route and Tsitsikamma Hiking Trail

-For the past few days, I’ve been preparing for the Garden Route drive beginning next week.
-Along the way, I’m excited to be joining a slackpacking group (total strangers) for a multi-day wilderness adventure exploring the Tsitsikamma Hiking Trail.
+For the past few days, I’ve been preparing for a Garden Route drive beginning next week.
+Along the way, I’m excited to be joining a slackpacking group (strangers) for a multi-day wilderness adventure exploring parts of Tsitsikamma Hiking Trail.

-It’s isolated new territory for me and I’m traveling solo, so there’s some apprehension.
-Recalling the perils of a two-month African safari last year, I’m concentrating on packing and paying attention to detail, hoping to eliminate unexpected surprises.
+It’s isolated new territory for me and I’m traveling solo, so there’s apprehension.
+Recalling the perils of a two-month African safari last year, I’m concentrating on packing light and attention to detail, hoping to eliminate unexpected surprises.

-We hike with daypacks while porters transport our heavy bags between overnight huts.
+We hike with daypacks while porters transport the heavier bags between rustic overnight huts.
 Hikers provide their own food and there is no electricity in the huts.
-Headlamps and candles are essential.
-Firewood is provided for cooking.
+Headlamps and candles are essential, but there’s abundant firewood for cooking.
 The hike will be an adventure deep in the Tsitsikamma Mountains – a stunning untouched forest and fynbos wilderness!

-Yesterday the weather was glorious, so I spent part of it hiking at Harold Potter Botanical Garden in nearby Betty’s Bay.
+Yesterday the weather was glorious, so I spent part of it hiking at Harold Potter Botanical Garden near Betty’s Bay.
 October is spring in South Africa, but Mother Nature doesn’t seem to know that winter is over!

 It’s not cold – 60s to 70s days and 50s at night – but the Atlantic Ocean puts a chill in your bones.
-Lately we’ve had strong wind, ominous skies, and much-needed light to torrential rain.
-Heavy thoughts are of Cape Town approaching a dry summer with water rationing.
+Lately we’ve had strong wind, ominous skies, and much-needed rain.
+Thoughts are of Cape Town approaching summer with water shortages and rationing.

 History of Harold Porter Botanical Garden

-During the 1930s, three South African businessmen purchased land in the Hangklip Area between the Palmiet (bulrushes) and Rooi-Els Rivers.
-The three partners – Harold Porter, Arthur Youldon, and Jack Clarence – called it “Hangklip Beach Estates and divided the area into three townships – Betty’s Bay (named after Youldon’s daughter), Pringle Bay, and Rooi-Els”.
-They sold plots to interested parties.
+In the 1930s, three South African businessmen purchased Hangklip land between the Palmiet (bulrushes) and Rooi-Els (red alder).
+The partners – Harold Porter, Arthur Youldon, and Jack Clarence – called it “Hangklip Beach Estates and divided the area into three townships – Betty’s Bay (named after Youldon’s daughter), Pringle Bay, and Rooi-Els”.
+Plots were sold to those interested.

-Over the years the beautiful nature reserve changed hands many times, but after Harold Porter’s death in 1958, it was left to the Shangri-la Nature Reserve Company.
-“Finding it too difficult to manage from Johannesburg, the corporate committee offered the land to the National Botanical Gardens of South Africa, which renamed it in Harold Porter’s honor and took on financial responsibility for its management”.
+Over the years the beautiful nature reserve changed hands many times, but after Harold Porter’s death in 1958, it was left to the Shangri-la Nature Reserve.
+“Finding it too difficult to manage from Johannesburg, the corporate committee offered the land to the National Botanical Gardens of South Africa, which renamed it in Harold Porter’s honor and took on management”.

-Harold Porter’s ashes were scattered in a favourite spot where Nerine Sarniensis bloom every March or April.
+Harold Porter’s ashes were scattered in a favorite spot where Nerine Sarniensis bloom every March or April.

 Today the Harold Porter National Botanical Garden stretches from the “top of the Kogelberg Mountain Range to the Atlantic Ocean, encompassing a whole river system”.
 Part of the land is a cultivated garden, and the rest a natural reserve included in the core zone of the Kogelberg Biosphere Reserve.